CookiePLMonster/CookiePLMonster.github.io/_posts/2021-04-19-virtua-fighter-5-final-showdown-unlocker.md

 # Download

-The modification can be downloaded in *Mods & Patches*.
+The modification can be downloaded from *Mods & Patches*.
 Click here to head to the game's page directly (the same download works for **Yakuza 6 and Yakuza: Like a Dragon**):

 <a href="{% link _games/yakuza/yakuza-6.md %}#vf5fs-unlocker" class="button" role="button" target="_blank">{{ site.theme_settings.download_icon }} Download VF5FS Unlocker</a> \\
 After downloading, all you need to do is to extract the archive to the game's directory, and that's it!
 Not sure how to proceed?
 Check the [Setup Instructions]({% link pages/setup-instructions.md %}).